+Bank of America Merchant Services provides card processing, check processing, e-commerce, mobile, and payroll services.
 When you need a credit card processor, it can make sense to first see what your bank offers for these services.
 After all, wouldn’t it be more convenient to process payments where you already have an account?
 Unfortunately, a lot of banks charge a premium for this level of convenience.

-Bank of America Merchant Services
+Bank of America Merchant Services Rates

 - Higher equipment fees (can be over $1,000)

 - Expensive credit card processing rates

 Bank of America Merchant Services Fees

 With Bank of America merchant services, you have to use Clover devices.
 Just like with Fattmerchant, you’ll own the equipment outright instead of paying monthly leasing fees.
 However, with Clover, you may get locked into an annual contract for a T-Mobile or AT&T internet connection.

 Plus, Clover devices are some of the most expensive on the market, with an up-front cost of $500-600.
 If you want to be able to accept contactless NFC payments like Apple Pay, you’ll have to buy an additional add-on which is another $300.
 All-in, you could pay over $1,000 for the Clover and all its add-ons.

 To compare, Fattmerchant offers a number of in-person payment terminals at a variety of price points starting at just $175.